Aging & Health A to Z

 Osteoporosis Can Lead to Fractures

-The first sign that bones are thin or fragile may be a sudden fracture after a minor bump, strain, fall, bend, or even a cough.
+The first sign that bones are thin or fragile may be a sudden fracture.
+This can happen after a minor bump, strain, fall, bend, or even a cough.
 A fracture usually means that your osteoporosis is serious.

-Hip fractures leave about half of patients with walking problems.
-About one quarter of people with hip fractures are unable to live independently afterwards, and a hip fracture is one of the main reasons that older people move into nursing homes.
+Half of patients with hip fractures have walking problems.
+About one quarter of people with hip fractures is unable to live independently afterwards.
+A hip fracture is one of the main reasons that older people move into nursing homes.
 Spinal fractures also reduce quality of life, and may make it hard to bathe, dress, or walk independently.
 Such fractures also increase the risk of a fall.

-It is important to talk to your healthcare professional about testing and treatments for osteoporosis.
+It is important to talk to your healthcare provider about testing and treatments for osteoporosis.

 The Most Common Types of Bone Loss

-There are three commonly types of bone thinning:
+There are three common types of bone thinning:

-- Osteopenia: moderate bone loss with an increased risk of fracture.
+- Osteopenia - This is moderate bone loss with an increased risk of fracture.

-- Osteoporosis: more severe bone loss associated with a higher risk of fracture.
+- Osteoporosis - This is more severe bone loss associated with a higher risk of fracture.

-- Osteomalacia: much less common than osteoporosis or osteopenia, osteomalacia refers to problems of bone mineralization.
-It causes pain, muscle weakness, and fractures.
-In older adults, a deficiency of vitamin D is at the root of most cases, but it also may result from overuse of some medications, kidney or liver disease, or problems absorbing nutrients through the intestines.
+- Osteomalacia - This is bone loss that is much less common than osteoporosis or osteopenia.
+It refers to problems of bone mineralization.
+Osteomalacia causes pain, muscle weakness, and fractures.
+In older adults, a lack of vitamin D is at the root of most cases.
+It also may result from kidney or liver disease, overuse of some medications, or problems absorbing nutrients through the intestines.

 How Common is Osteoporosis?

-Osteoporosis is the most common bone disease, affecting approximately 10 million people of all ethnic backgrounds in the US.
-Another 33 million people have less severe bone loss (osteopenia).
-Osteoporosis affects men and women, but most cases—about 80%—are diagnosed in women.
+Osteoporosis is the most common bone disease.
+It affects approximately 10 million people of all ethnic backgrounds in the US.
+Another 43 million people have osteopenia (less severe bone loss).
+Osteoporosis affects men and women, but most cases are diagnosed in women (about 80%.
 Research has found that about one out of every five American women over the age of 50 already has osteoporosis.